cepthomas/example_plugin/README.md

 Adjust to taste.

 For this example, primary names are:
-- `Best Ever Plugin`: the user facing friendly-name, and appears in menus, settings, command palette, etc.
+- `Best Ever Plugin`: the user facing friendly-name, name of the local clone, and appears in menus, settings, command palette, etc.
+- `ExamplePlugin`: name for internals.
-- `example_plugin`: the repo-name, other internals.
+- `https://github.com/<user>/example_plugin.git`: the repo-name, can be anything.

 Give serious thought to name selections as refactoring them can become a real pain.